justnonamenoname/lifeticle/readme.md

 Once the person has seen the color red, it is possible to reimagine it.
 Information about the sensation of color is stored in the brain, and the brain, using this information, is capable of reproducing the color through the method of generating qualia.
 It is possible to transmit qualia in another way.
-The chain [Light waves - eyes - brain - generator - qualia]
+The chain [Light waves - eyes - brain - generator - wave function - qualia]
-is replaced by [Simulation of the process in the brain - generator - qualia].
+is replaced by [Simulation of the process in the brain - generator - wave function - qualia].
 This would mean that one could know what it is like to be another living organism - for example, a bat.

 **Problem of encoding**